Howard Smith Ltd - T.S.S.

 Library of

 T.S.S.
-Canberra once again went into service,
+Canberra once again went into service, under requisition from the

 These are the dates which I know for sure that